clay-boy/python-p4v3-flask-sqlalchemy-lab-1/README.md

 Edit `server/models.py` to add a new model class named `Earthquake` that inherits from both `db.Model` and `SerializerMixin`.

-Add the following attributes to the `Earthquake` model:
+Add the following attributes to the `Earthexplain the self.id or self.phone what is the self forexplain the self.id or self.phone what is the self forquake` model:

 - a string named `__tablename__` assigned to the value `"earthquakes"`.
 - a column named `id` to store an int that is the primary key.